olifink/vscode-fedora-gnome-theme/README.md

 # Fedora GNOME light & dark themes
 ## Light and dark themes to match Fedora system themes

-I couldn't find what I was looking for, so here are Two themesets with light and dark versions each to match the look of the Fedora GNOME _Adwaita_ and _Adwaita-dark_ GTK system theme colors to make Visual Studio Code better fit into these Linux systems.
+I couldn't find what I was looking for, so here are two theme sets with light and dark versions each to match the look of the Fedora GNOME _Adwaita_ and _Adwaita-dark_ GTK system theme colors to make Visual Studio Code better fit into these Linux systems.

 ## Themes